 Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

-Liverpool airport parking
+Compare Liverpool airport parking

 If you’re jetting off from Liverpool Airport any time soon, you’ll probably need to think about booking airport parking.
 There are a range of options to choose from if you need to park your car at Liverpool Airport, all with different benefits, price points and deals available.

-Liverpool John Lennon Airport (or LPL) has five car parks in total.
+Liverpool John Lennon Airport (LPL) has five car parks in total.
 So whether you’re nipping away for a long weekend and looking for the convenience of valet parking, or travelling for two weeks on business and looking for cheap long-stay parking, you can rest assured that your car will be safe and secure whichever option you go for.

 Types of parking at Liverpool Airport

 The car park you use at Liverpool airport will depend on your budget, when you are travelling and how convenient the location of each is for your party.
-Generally speaking, the best prices on parking at Liverpool Airport are to be found by booking well in advance.
+Generally speaking, the best prices for parking at Liverpool Airport are to be found by booking well in advance.
 The closer the car park is to the terminal building, the more expensive the rates per hour or day are likely to be.